jbaldetti/TechServices_v0/README.md

 # TechServices_v0
-Technology Services Beta

 There are two maven projects in this folder.

+# H2 Masker
-The first one is masker.
+The first project is masker.
 It is a Java main program with system out to stdout.
 It is just an example of how one can might mask/obfuscate sensitive data.

+# H1 Portfolio
-The second one is portfolio.
+The second project is portfolio.
 It requires JRE 1.8.

 It is a backend Jetty REST web services project for a financial advisor.